yakworks/dockers/bullseye/README.md

 see https://unix.stackexchange.com/q/748633

-For multiplatform builds (so both Mac ARM and Intel work)
+For multiplatform builds (so both Mac ARM and Intel work) When getting `ERROR: Multi-platform build is not supported for the docker driver.` Do
 ```
 docker buildx create --use --platform=linux/arm64,linux/amd64 --name multi-platform-builder
 docker buildx inspect --bootstrap
 ```

+or just a simple `docker buildx create --name multiarch --driver docker-container --use` did it too

 then run `make bullseye/jdk17 push` for example